Tasman Series: History

 Unfortunately for the Tasman Series, F1's "return to power", coupled to ever increasing costs, reduced the cachet of its Antipodean sister and after 1969 teams became increasingly unwilling to invest significant funds into what many perceived as a lesser championship.
 Only one Cosworth DFW 2.5 powered car appeared in the 1970 and 1971 Tasman series, Bell driving an uncompetitive Goodyear shod Wheatcroft Brabham BT26 in 3 rounds in 1970 and Amon and fellow Kiwi David Oxton each contesting 2 rounds of 1971 series in the ex Andretti March 701.

 In an attempt to reduce costs, the Tasman Formula was extended to incorporate Formula 5000 cars from 1970 and the limit on pure racing engines was reduced from 2.5 litres to 2.0 litres from 1972.
 Even these changes failed to contain spiralling costs and at the end of the 1975 event the series folded.

 The four Australian former Tasman races became the Rothmans International Series from 1976 to 1979 (still under Formula 5000 regulations).
 The four New Zealand races became the 'Peter Stuyvesant Series' and after 1976 changed to Formula Pacific cars.

 Many high-profile local drivers from that era, such as Jack Brabham, Bruce McLaren, Chris Amon, Denny Hulme and Frank Gardner took part in their home events, but the series also attracted international F1 stars like Jim Clark, Graham Hill, Phil Hill, John Surtees, Jochen Rindt, Pedro Rodríguez and Jackie Stewart, who travelled the long way from Europe.

 For two brief years beginning in 1999 the Tasman Series was revived as a series for Formula Holden racing cars with Simon Wills and Andy Booth winning the two series held exclusively in New Zealand.

 The Tasman Series was briefly revived as part of the short-lived S5000 Series.

+From 2024, the series was revived for the highest placed antipodean (Australian or New Zealand) in the Formula Regional Oceania Championship.